kiteCTRL/kiteTRAK/README.md

 <img width="740" height="621" alt="PXL_20260826_024449589 (1)" src="https://github.com/user-attachments/assets/7a8fb767-9ab5-4295-b39c-d5cad3f7af2a" />

-9. If using a newer GCC shell (like a Smash Ult. controller), you will need to trim this portion of the back-shell to void interference when closing with the QtPy RP2040 power cable wires.
+9. If using a newer GCC shell (like a Smash Ult. controller), you will need to trim this portion of the back-shell to avoid interference with the QtPy RP2040 power cables when closing.

 <img width="740" height="652" alt="PXL_20260826_025406819 (2)" src="https://github.com/user-attachments/assets/8cdfd740-6dbf-410f-99a1-602faea28650" />